 8. Prepares Hair for Protective Styling

 This refers to long-term protective styles like braids, Senegalese twists, and weaves.
 This styles will keep your hair under wraps for at least 6 – 8 weeks.

-In order to prevent your hair from drying out too much, a good deep conditioning session with heat before installing the protective style will go a long way in protecting your hair while in the style.
+In order to prevent your hair from drying out, a good deep conditioning session with heat before installing the protective style will go a long way in protecting your hair while in the style.

 Hair Steaming Process